 Leadership Development

-Registration Open for Leadership Exchange and Bootcamp
+Leadership Exchange & Bootcamp

-Join us in Perry on October 29-30, 2024 for the 5th Annual Leadership Exchange event!
-The Annual Iowa Leadership Exchange is an educational event held to bolster existing leadership programs, support a statewide network of leaders, and empower communities to grow local leaders.
-Early bird registration is open until September 13.
-Click HERE to register!
+The Iowa Leadership Exchange is an educational event held to bolster existing leadership programs, support a statewide network of leaders, and empower communities to grow local leaders.

-2024 Iowa Leadership Bootcamp Grant Application
+2025 Iowa Leadership Bootcamp Grant Application

-The Iowa Leadership Bootcamp Grant program provides training, mentorship, and funding to communities and regions initiating leadership programs.
-Grantees are required to participate in a half-day bootcamp (October 30 in Perry) resulting in a work plan and a one-year mentorship.
 The program is administered by the Iowa Rural Development Council in partnership with the Center for Rural Revitalization, a division of the Iowa Economic Development Authority, and Leadership Iowa.
-Applications accepted on a rolling basis until October 1, 2024.
-More information is available on the application.
+Applications will be available in June and accepted on a rolling basis until October 1, 2025.
 Contact Liesl Seabert at liesl.seabert@uni.edu with any questions.

-Resources and Partners
+Additional Leadership Resources & Partners

 The effort to help develop leaders (current and future) is being led on multiple fronts.
 There are business and industry-focused programs, educational efforts, leadership efforts aimed at young people, farmers and elected officials.
-Schools,non-profits, associations, economic development groups and others are all working to “build the bench.”
+Schools, non-profits, associations, economic development groups and others are all working to “build the bench.”

 Case Studies and News Items